taitran0102/google-data-analytics-capstone-project/README.md

 ## $\boxed{1}$ Introduction

 As part of the `Google Data Analytics Capstone`, I completed a case study for the <u>**fictional company**</u> `Cyclistic`.
 I applied the full data analysis process including `Ask, Prepare, Process, Analyze, Share, and Act` to find insights and recommend ways to increase annual memberships.
-This project highlights my skills in data cleaning, analysis, and visualization using `Excel, SQL, and R`.
+This project highlights my skills in data cleaning, analysis, and visualization using `Excel` and `Python`.

 ### $\boxed{1.1}$ Scenario